Introduction

 Over the course of their 21-year association, Ostendorf encouraged Sutton to commit to paper her eventual self-titled Reminiscences of Mariah Vance for the purpose of publication.
 The project was nurtured as well as assisted by Ostendorf for many years—the details of which Ostendorf outlines in his Foreword to Lincoln’s Unknown Private Life (the eventual book title given to Sutton’s original Reminiscences of Mariah Vance).

-By April 1960, Sutton had completed a rough draft of Reminiscences of Mariah Vance sufficiently to her satisfaction to also compose, date, and sign a Preface to the endeavor.
+By April 1960, Sutton had completed a rough draft of Reminiscences of Mariah Vance sufficiently to her satisfaction to also compose, date, and sign a Preface for the endeavor.
 Unable to acquire the interest of a publisher, however, Sutton’s efforts languished for many subsequent years.

-To his credit, Ostendorf was typically careful with his description of Meserve No. 1 as were Lorant (1901-1997), Mellon (1942-), Warren (1885-1983), and Meserve (1865-1962)—Meserve arguably being the most careful of the five.
-(See also: Bartlett, Bland, Eaton, Fay, Gregory, Handy, Lambert, McLellan, Miller, Oldroyd, Pratt, Rice, Rogers, Stewart, Townsend, Truesdell, Wilson, et al.).
-But of the five, with the respect to the pairing of Meserve No. 1 with Mary’s assumed earliest photograph, Lorant was the most consistently careful and Ostendorf was the least careful over time.
-Ostendorf was among the first, for example, to contend unequivocally that Lincoln’s and Mary’s assumed earliest photographs were companion images and that both were taken at the same time in 1846 at Shepherd’s studio in Springfield, Illinois.
-Again, to his credit, Ostendorf continued to refer to Meserve No. 1 as Lincoln’s earliest “known” image, as did his contemporaries.
-But in the autumn of 1963—8 years into his association with Sutton, 32 years before the actual publishing of Lincoln’s Unknown Private Life, and 1 year after Meserve’s passing—Ostendorf included the following revelation in his newly published book Lincoln in Photographs: An Album of Every Known Pose, in reference to its included (pictured-captioned-alleged) “Mr. Lincoln and Mrs. Lincoln: Companion Daguerreotypes”:
+To his credit, Ostendorf was typically careful with his description of Lincoln’s presumed earliest photograph as were Lorant (1901-1997), Mellon (1942-), Warren (1885-1983), and Meserve (1865-1962)—Meserve arguably being the most careful of the five (see also: Bartlett, Bland, Eaton, Fay, Gregory, Handy, Lambert, McLellan, Miller, Oldroyd, Pratt, Rice, Rogers, Stewart, Townsend, Wilson, et al.).
+But of the five, with respect to the pairing of Lincoln’s presumed earliest image with Mary’s assumed earliest image, Lorant was the most consistently careful and Ostendorf was the least careful over time.
+Ostendorf was among the first, for example, to contend unequivocally that Lincoln’s and Mary’s respective presumed/assumed earliest photographs were companion daguerreotypes and that both were taken at the same time in 1846 at Shepherd’s studio in Springfield, Illinois.
+Again, to his credit, Ostendorf continued to refer to Lincoln’s presumed earliest photograph as Lincoln’s earliest “known” image, as did his contemporaries.
+But in the autumn of 1963—8 years into his association with Sutton, 32 years before the actual publishing of Lincoln’s Unknown Private Life, and 1 year after Frederick Meserve’s passing—Ostendorf included the following revelation in his newly published book Lincoln in Photographs: An Album of Every Known Pose, in reference to its included (pictured-captioned-alleged) “Mr. Lincoln and Mrs. Lincoln: Companion Daguerreotypes”:

 In her unpublished memoirs, Mariah Vance, a part-time [employee] of the Lincolns, recalled that Mrs. Lincoln, standing with the president-elect, dusted the two portraits in their Springfield home and observed: “They are very precious to me, taken when we were young and so desperately in love.
 They will grace the walls of the White House.”